GraphicsBlast

 ...

-With SDL started, we need to tell it which version of OpenGL we want to use before we open the window.
 In this case, I ask for version 4.6, the most current version as of writing (2024).
-I want to stress the word "want", because this is just a request.
+I want to stress the word "want", because again this is just a request.
 The GPU driver will try give you the version you ask for, but if the code is running on an older system that doesn't support it, you might receive a different version.
 We'll perform a check of exactly which OpenGL version we received later on.

 Besides setting the OpenGL version, we also set the OpenGL profile.
 The profile can be one of several possible values, usually either a core profile, a compatibility profile, or a debug profile.
 The compatibility profile is essentially for running older OpenGL functions on a newer version, while the debug profile runs a fair bit slower but can provide certain features useful for debugging.
 However, as we are writing clean new code, we will go for the core profile.